 Visit the Dolac market and the Cathedral

-Still placed around the Upper town, the two great places to continue your day in Zagreb are the Cathedral and the Dolac market.
+Both placed around the Upper town, the two great places to continue your day in Zagreb are the Cathedral and the Dolac market.
 Dolac is the great place to buy some fresh fruits, nice flowers and many Croatian products and souvenirs.

 Take a lunch break at Tkalciceva street

 The best place to relax, enjoy some drinks and delicious food is Tkalciceva street.
 There are numerous restaurants, bars and pubs to choose from.
 If you’re a beer lover that wants to have some basic meat or pizza dish, check out Mali Medo beerhouse.
 For a nice coffee and dessert place check out Kava Tava bar or the Cookie factory.
-If you’re into some great Asian food – don’t miss Umami.
+If you’re into some great Asian food street food– don’t miss Umami.

 Have a taste of Mexico in Radiceva street